Sharoma Rise Of Nations Roma

 Inca

-I can't recall where this battle took place, but likely it is an island in South America.
+I can't recall exactly where this battle took place, but it is in South America.

 'Lines'